jamietre/iter8/README.md

 Some complex set operations are much more useful if a notion of equality comparison other than simply reference equality (e.g. `===`) can be used when performing the operation.
 In C# think of `getHashCode` and `equals`.
 There's a vague notion of this with `valueOf` in Javascript, but it doesn't work for direct comparisons, only relative ones (`<` and `>`).

+For `groupBy` and `leftJoin` these had to be implement directly, it not be very expressive to require mapping each set as a precondition for a merge.
+This same technique (adding clauses) could be applied to other opearations, e.g. perhaps a generic `on` clause for operations involving two seqeunces would be the simplest solution.

-It would be nice to implement a convention such as `equals` which some operations will use to perform equality comparisons, if available.e
+Another alternative is to support a convention such as `equals` which some operations will use to perform equality comparisons, if available on entities in the seqeunce.

 ### Performance

-I haven't evaluated it at all.
+I haven't evaluated it at all, but would like to do some basic tests.
 This has proven plenty fast for the use cases I've had so far.
+Because the process of iteration by definition involves many more function invocations then simple looping, it's certainly somewhat slower, though there should be gains due to the fact that each step in the sequence is evaluated as part of a single iteration rather than processing the sequence completely at each step.

-Because the process of iteration involves many more function invocations then simple looping, it's certainly slower.
-I'm interested in optimizing as much as possible, but the goal is not extremely high performance for large arrays, but rather expressiveness for complex transformations.
+I'm interested in optimizing as much as possible, but the goal is not extremely high performance for large arrays, but rather expressiveness, safety and ease of maintenance for complex transformations.

 ### Size Optimization

-It's about 10K compressed right now.
-There are opportunities for code reuse that I haven't taken advantage of that could reduce the size of this library.
+It's about 10K compressed/2.6k gzipped right now.
+There are opportunities for code reuse that I haven't taken advantage of that could further reduce the size of this library.
+I don't see it growing too much more, as I've arleady implemente pretty much every seqeunce operation I can think of.

-The size is not an issue for me.
-If it seems useful to some to break it out into modules with separate entry points to allow only including parts that are needed, I would conisder it.

 ## Similar Libraries